Skip to content

 The recommended way to launch RStudio is to use the supercomputer web interface.
 See also the separate documentation for the web interface RStudio.

-It is also possible to launch RStudio Server via SSH tunnelling.
+It is also possible to launch RStudio Server via SSH tunnelling on Puhti and Mahti.
 This option requires authentication using a Secure Shell (SSH) key.
 Detailed instructions are provided in a separate tutorial for using RStudio Server.

 RStudio is meant for interactive work that consumes a modest amount of computational resources.
 Long, memory-intensive, or otherwise resource-heavy tasks are best carried out as non-interactive batch jobs.